Induction Category:

 2009

-Born in New York, Dr. Mazure earned a B.A. from the State University of New York and a Ph.D. from The Pennsylvania State University.
-She came to New Haven, Conn., to train as a clinical psychology intern at the Yale University School of Medicine and would eventually become the school’s Chief Psychologist and Professor of Psychiatry.
+Born in New York in 1949, Dr. Mazure earned a B.A. from the State University of New York and a Ph.D. from The Pennsylvania State University.
+She came to New Haven to train as a clinical psychology intern at the Yale University School of Medicine, eventually becoming Chief Psychologist and Professor of Psychiatry.
+She has helped raise millions of dollars to transform the way we think about and treat women’s health, while also serving as Yale School of Medicine’s Associate Dean for Academic and Faculty Affairs—responsible for faculty appointments, promotions, and development.

 Born: 1949